hexadecimal233/awesome_stars/README.md

 *   [GeyserMC/Geyser](https://github.com/GeyserMC/Geyser) - A bridge/proxy allowing you to connect to Minecraft: Java Edition servers with Minecraft: Bedrock Edition.

-*   [Earthcomputer/bedrockified](https://github.com/Earthcomputer/bedrockified) - A mod which makes the Java edition more like the Bedrock edition, mainly for research purposes.

 ## miscellaneous

 *   [BP-Innovation/Bad-Piggies-Original](https://github.com/BP-Innovation/Bad-Piggies-Original) - A Unity Project which reverse-engineers from Bad Piggies APK and can be built on Windows/Android platforms.